 - may only register for continuing education courses at Valencia.

 - must complete the Suspension Readmission Application and follow all required steps in the readmission process by the Suspension Readmission Deadline (established by Valencia and listed in the Important Dates and Deadlines calendar).
 You can find the Suspension Readmission Application in Atlas under the Courses tab.
 There will be a link to an Educational Success website on the right hand side in the Registration box.

 - are required to review the Suspension tutorial and complete a series of questions through an online course.
-Once you have completed these assignments, you are required to meet with an Academic Success Coordinator face-to-face to discuss your re-admission status.
+Once you have completed these assignments, you are required to meet with your assigned advisor or counselor face-to-face to discuss your re-admission status.
 You are to complete ALL portions of this process by the established deadline in order to be eligible to attend classes in the following term.

 - must achieve a minimum 2.0 GPA for each term.
 If you do not achieve a term GPA of 2.0 while on probation following a suspension, or you fail to comply with the readmission requirements above, you again will be placed on academic suspension.
-Students who have multiple suspensions may be prohibited for longer than one term from enrollment.
+Students who have multiple suspensions may be prohibited for longer than one term.
 Withdrawing from a course(s) may adversely affect your academic status.
-You are advised to meet with a Student Services staff member prior to withdrawal from a course.
+You are advised to meet with an advisor or counselor prior to withdrawal from a course.

 - will return to Good Academic Standing when your cumulative overall GPA and your term GPA are both at least 2.0.